Skip to content

 The canonical creation flow is:

-1. Studio or CLI creates a build request
+1. Studio or the CLI creates a build request

 2. shared generation core runs the builder workflows